Panjab University Swami Sarvanand Giri Regional Centre, Hoshiarpur: Admissions

 Admission is on the basis of JEE-Mains (formerly AIEEE).
-Candidates apply for JAC, Chandigarh.
+Candidates with JEE-Mains Scorecard have to apply for JAC, Chandigarh counselling to get admission in the UIET.
 The candidates having compartment in 10+2 examination held in the current year are not eligible for admission.

 MCA and LLB/B.A.LL.B admissions are through the PU CET test merits.